timrwood/grunt-haychtml/readme.md

 ### extension

 The source files extenstion.
-This defaults to .html, but can be changed depending on the type of template engine used (e.g. .jade).
+This defaults to `.html`, but can be changed depending on the type of template engine used (e.g. `.jade`).

-HaychTML will only render files with this extension.
+Only files with this extension will be rendered.

 ### data

 Global data to be passed to each template.

 ## License : MIT